 Whether you’re a new or seasoned cardholder, make sure you’re taking full advantage of all your library card perks!
 Here are just some of the great things you can do for free with your Dubuque resident library card.
 LEARN A NEW LANGUAGE: Transparent Language Online […]

-by Emily Bartley, Youth Services Welcome Back Teachers!
-Did you know the library has special Teacher Library Cards for educators working in private or public schools and childcare facilities in the city of Dubuque?
-They are intended for classroom use, allow up to 30 books […]
+Teachers, did you know the library has special Teacher Library Cards for educators working in private or public schools and childcare facilities in the city of Dubuque?
+So long as they are intended for classroom use, they allow up to 30 books to be checked […]

 Meet September Reader of the Month: Nick Rossman Check out Nick’s Favorite BooksBe the next C-SPL Reader of the Month!
 About Nick:As of May 2021, I am the Director of the Carnegie-Stout Public Library.
 I am a Dubuque native and excited to be back home. […]

-Have you missed us?
-We’ve missed you!
-Visit the Maker Space and put your imagination to work.
-Each week features new crafts and projects so you can experience all the new equipment available in the Maker Space.
-Bring your family and friends and work together […]
+Winter 2021 Craft Kits ands Programming Visit the Maker Space and put your imagination to work with our winter craft kits.
+Each week features new projects so you can experience all the new equipment available in the Maker Space.
+Bring your family and friends and […]

 This summer, the library youth services department was lucky enough to have not one, not two, but THREE AmeriCorps members to help with community outreach efforts!
 Meet Sarah Russo, Shaneen Upal, and Calasandra Spray.
 Sarah is from Albany, New York, and has a Library Science […]